gogocat/dataBind/README.md

         {{description}}
     </script>
 ````
-> *Note, support for Underscore/Lodah template will likely to be drop in the future release.*
+> :warning: *Support for Underscore/Lodah template will likely to be drop in the future release.*

 ### Text binding
 ```html